 42 But a poor widow came and put in two very small copper coins, worth only a few cents.
 43 Calling his disciples to him, Jesus said, “Truly I tell you, this poor widow has put more into the treasury than all the others.
 44 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.”

-By nature, and all the more because of sin, man is selfish.
-And to get rid of this selfishness, God made a way for us to change through giving.
+Man is selfish by nature and all the more because of sin.
+And to eliminate this selfishness, God made a way for us to change through giving.
 In this text, Jesus shows the perfect example of obedience over selfishness.
 He brought His disciples into the synagogue and asked them who had given more, the rich man or the poor widow.
 And to their surprise, Jesus told them that it was the widow.

-This account in the Bible shows us that it is not the amount of money that matters, but the amount of selflessness you invested just to obey God’s commands.
+This account in the Bible shows us that it is not the amount of money that matters but the amount of selflessness you invested to obey God’s commands.
 God wants us to be rid of selfishness because it reflects His character.
 He wants us to be more and more like Him.
-And as Christians, followers of Christ, that is our ultimate goal –to reflect Christ-likeness so that others will see His light in us and would be drawn to follow Him as well.
+And as Christians, followers of Christ, that is our ultimate goal –to reflect Christ-likeness so that others will see His light in us and be drawn to follow Him.

 • Tithing brings God’s protection to man.
 (Malachi 3:8-9)